jordancormack/jordancormack.github.io/_posts/2020-04-13-GenerativeDrone.md

 <img src="/images/BlackBoxLog.JPG" alt="" class="inline">
 <img src="/images/BlackBoxLog_gyros.png" alt="" class="inline">

-As it is very difficult to see exactly how the body is vibrating at that frequency, a modal analysis was done using the CAD geometry in Fusion 360 in an attempt to understand the vibration and reduce it.
+As it is very difficult to see exactly how the body is vibrating at that frequency, a modal analysis was carried out using the CAD geometry in Fusion 360 in an attempt to understand the vibration and reduce it.

 ### Modal Analysis

+Similarly to the generative design setup, modal analysis in Fusion 360 seems to require a fixed constraint on some part of the geometry.

 | Mode | Frequency (Hz) |
 |:------:|:-----------:|